 - Use high quality, spectro-grade or HPLC-grade solvents.
-These solvents do not usually need to be filtered before use. - Filter water and prepared solvents through at least a 0.45micron filter before placing them in the solvent reservoirs to remove particulate matter and organic contamination. - Avoid pH extremes.
-Thermo Electron offers an inert/biocompatible pump for mobile phases that are outside the pH range of 2.2 to 8.0. - Verify that the solvents used are miscible in all proportions.
+These solvents do not usually need to be filtered before use. - Filter water and prepared solvents through at least a 0.45micron filter before placing them in the solvent reservoirs to remove particulate matter and organic contamination. - Avoid pH extremes. - Verify that the solvents used are miscible in all proportions.
 This is very important for a buffered mobile phase.
 Precipitation of salts quickly damages maintenance parts. - Never leave the pump filled with buffered solvent when not pumping.
 Either lower the flow to 0.1 mL/min. or thoroughly flush the pump.
-Flush with at least 25 mL of pure filtered water.
+Flush with at least 25 mL of pure filtered water. - The pump should be filled with methanol if it is to be left idle for more than two days.
+This avoids the possible growth of organisms in aqueous solvent systems. - Never use hydrochloric acids solutions.

-- The pump should be filled with methanol if it is to be left idle for more than two days.
-This avoids the possible growth of organisms in aqueous solvent systems. - Never use hydrochloric acids solutions. - Avoid metal ions that can cause corrosion due to electrochemical processes.
+• Avoid metal ions that can cause corrosion due to electrochemical processes.
 Typical metal ions to avoid: manganese, chromium, nickel, copper, iron, molybdenum.